Technologies and Instrumentation in the HTS Resource

-The HTS Shared Resource operates a BD Pathway 855 automated microscope for high-content, image-based screening of 96- and 384-well plates.
-To date, the HTS resource has implemented assays to measure calcium kinetics, mitochondrial health, mitotic index, cell proliferation, DNA damage and repair, cytoplasmic and nuclear translocation, neurite outgrowth, and cell migration.
+The HTS Core operates a INCell 6000 (GE, Inc.) automated microscope for high-content, image-based screening of 96- and 384-well plates.
+To date, the HTS Core has implemented assays to measure calcium kinetics, mitochondrial health, mitotic index, cell proliferation, DNA damage and repair, cytoplasmic and nuclear translocation, neurite outgrowth, and cell migration.

-The laboratory has a BioTek EL406 plate washer/dispenser, eight Titertek Multidrop liquid handlers, ABgene and Velocity11 plate sealers, two barcode printers, and two Apricot (96/384 well) pipettors.
+The laboratory has a BioTek EL406 plate washer/dispenser, five BioTek MicroFlo liquid handlers, two Agilent Plate-Loc plate sealers, two barcode printers, and two Apricot (96/384 well) pipettors.
 The lab has standard cell culture equipment (four tissue culture hoods, two Olympus microscopes, a Bio-Rad cell counter, three Eppendorf 5810 centrifuges) and sufficient incubator space (18 CO2 incubators) to support about seven concurrent cell-based screens and the associated maintenance cultures.
 Two monitored, cryogenic storage units (Thermo Fisher) house mammalian cell banks.

 A BioMicroLab XL100 is used to handle 1-dram vials submitted by chemists for testing or for incorporation in the HTS chemical library.
 This instrument transfers compound samples from these vials to 2D-barcoded Matrix tubes for storage and cherry-picking.
 It has an onboard decapping tool, a four-place Satorius balance, and a 2D barcode reader.
 2D and 1D barcode readers are used to read entire racks of Matrix storage tubes (96 tubes per rack) and the rack 1D barcodes, respectively.

-Associate Professor John MacMillan, Ph.D., a member of the UT Southwestern Biochemistry Department and the Simmons Comprehensive Cancer Center, provides the marine natural product fraction collection.
-As a principal investigator with expertise in natural product chemistry and isolation methods, Dr. MacMillan has established a "preparative pipeline" for a natural product screening collection that currently contains approximately 6,500 natural product fractions from a diverse group of marine-derived actinomycetes, Firmicutes, and Proteobacteria, the majority of which come from the Gulf of Mexico (Texas, Florida, and Louisiana) and the rich estuary system of South Carolina.
+Professor John MacMillan, Ph.D., a natural products chemst at UC Santa Cruz, provides the marine natural product fraction collection.
+As a principal investigator with expertise in natural product chemistry and isolation methods, Dr. MacMillan has established a "preparative pipeline" for a natural product screening collection that currently contains approximately 7,360 natural product fractions from a diverse group of marine-derived actinomycetes, Firmicutes, and Proteobacteria, the majority of which come from the Gulf of Mexico (Texas, Florida, and Louisiana) and the rich estuary system of South Carolina.

 He has cultured these bacteria using a specialized "toolbox" of small-molecule signaling compounds (e.g., N-acyl homoserine lactones, siderophores, surfactins, etc.) that, in appropriate combination and concentration, can mimic the natural environment of each bacterial strain.
-These strains represent an affordable and renewable resupply of any natural product of interest from these sources.
+These strains represent an affordable and renewable resupply of natural products of interest derived from these sources.

 The diversity of the bacterial collection and the associated natural products is considerable, with the former containing representatives from the order of Actinomycetales (10 different families) as well as strains from genera Gordonia (Corynebacteriaceae), Frankia, the alphaproteobacteria Erythrobacter (non-actinomycete strains), and bacilli.

-The HTS resource manages a human genomic library from Dharmacon as well as C. elegans and Drosophila genomic RNAi libraries from Ambion that were purchased by UT Southwestern.
-These libraries are available free of charge to UT Southwestern investigators who propose experiments acceptable to an oversight committee (contact Bruce Posner, Ph.D., for details - Bruce.Posner@UTSouthwestern.edu).
+The HTS Core manages a human genomic library from Dharmacon as well as C. elegans and Drosophila genomic RNAi libraries from Ambion that were purchased by UT Southwestern.
+These libraries are available to UT Southwestern investigators who propose experiments acceptable to an oversight committee (contact Bruce Posner, Ph.D., for details - Bruce.Posner@UTSouthwestern.edu).

 The human genomic library is composed of pools of four double-stranded siRNA oligos specific for each of 21,125 human genes arrayed in 96-well plates.
-All libraries are kept in multiple copies in -80°C or -20°C freezers within the 3,900-square-foot HTS laboratory.
+All libraries are kept in multiple copies in -80°C or -20°C freezers within the 3,900-square-feet in the HTS laboratories.